bevkoski/react-native-android-wear-demo/README.md

 </service>
 ```

-### How it is implemented on the wear app
+#### How is it implemented in the wear app
-It is exactly the same as on the phone app, so there is no need for duplication in this readme.

-Ideally most of this implementation will be implemented one time in a common module that will be a dependency on the other modules that require such functionality.
+It is implemented exactly the same as in the phone app.
+Ideally, most of this implementation would be implemented in a common module that would be a dependency of all the other modules that require such functionality.